-Norma Jean’s Easy Banana Bread is a classic recipe.
-Six WHOLE pureed bananas and canola oil make this super moist and delicious EVERY time!
+Norma Jean’s Easy Banana Bread is a classic banana recipe.
+Six whole pureed bananas and canola oil make this super moist and delicious EVERY time!

 This is another recipe re-do.
-I posted this banana bread recipe back in September, before my blog went live.
+I posted this banana bread recipe in the beginning phase of blogging.
 It was my first recipe dedicated to my mom and the photos needed some love.
-Because this recipe IS love.

 - baking soda

 See?
 So easy.
 And I’ve NEVER had a dry loaf.
-You just bake it until a toothpick comes out clean.
+You just bake it until a toothpick, when inserted, comes out clean.

 - 6 over-ripe bananas